Pair condensation in a Finite Trapped Fermi Gas

-\ssec{Heat capacity}Fig.~\ref{allvsT}(c) shows our results for the heat capacity $C = dE/dT$ as a function of temperature.
+\ssec{Heat capacity}Fig.~\ref{allvsT}(c) shows the heat capacity $C = dE/dT$ as a function of temperature.
 We calculated $C$ by numerically differentiating the energy inside the path integral; this method takes into account correlated errors and greatly reduces the statistical error compared to differentiation after calculating $E(T)$~\cite{Alhassid2001}.
 At high temperatures, the heat capacity agrees with that of a noninteracting trapped Fermi gas (solid line).
-As the temperature decreases below $T/T_F=0.175$, it begins to deviate from its non-interacting limit, remaining elevated until dropping rapidly at around $T/T_F=0.11$---a smoothed but obvious signature of the lambda peak observed recently in the thermodynamic limit~\cite{Ku2012}.
-The temperature at which this structure emerges, $T/T_F \approx 0.175$, is commensurate with the rise of the pairing gap and the temperature at which the condensate fraction $n$ exceeds its noninteracting limit.
+As the temperature decreases below $T/T_F=0.175$, it begins to deviate from its non-interacting limit, remaining elevated until dropping rapidly at $T/T_F=0.11$---a smoothed but obvious signature of the lambda peak observed recently in the experiments~\cite{Ku2012}.
+This smoothed behavior is expected for finite-size systems, where sharp phase transitions do not occur, but strong signatures may still exist~\cite{Alhassid2013}.
+The temperature at which this structure emerges, $T/T_F \approx 0.175$, is commensurate with the rise of $\Gap$ and the temperature at which the condensate fraction $n$ exceeds its noninteracting limit.

-In conclusion, we have calculated the energy staggering pairing gap, condensate fraction, and heat capacity for an unpolarized system of $N=20$ trapped cold atoms at unitarity using a quantum Monte Carlo method.
-Clear signatures of the superfluid phase transition exist in each of these quantities.
-In this finite-size trapped system, the gap does not lead the condensate fraction as temperature decreases and thus provides no clear signature of a pseudogap phase.
-The same method can be applied on either side of the BEC-BCS crossover, and could potentially be used to study finite-size scaling.
+In conclusion, using a quantum Monte Carlo method we have completed the first \emph{ab initio} calculations of the energy-staggering pairing gap $\Gap$, condensate fraction, and heat capacity as a function of temperature for a finite-size, unpolarized system of trapped atoms at unitarity.
+The calculation of $\Gap$ requires the use of the canonical ensemble in which the number of atoms is fixed, and was made possible by a novel algorithm for stabilization of particle-number projection.
+We have identified clear signatures of the superfluid phase transition in each of the three studied quantities.
+However, in this finite-size trapped system, $\Gap$ does not lead the condensate fraction as temperature decreases and thus does not exhibit any signature of a pseudogap phase.

+The condensate fraction has been probed in experiments of larger systems by rapidly ramping the gas from the unitary regime to the BEC regime to transform fermion pairs into tightly bound molecules (see, e.g., Refs.~\cite{Regal2004} and [9]).
+It might be possible to apply a similar method in experiments on finite-size systems such as those of Ref.~\cite{Serwane2011}, where finer control over particle number may also allow measurement of the energy-staggering gap.

+The same AFMC method used here can also be applied on either side of the BEC-BCS crossover, and could potentially be used to study finite-size scaling.

 We thank A.~Mukherjee for referring us to Ref.~\cite{Yang1962}, and M.~M.~Forbes and K.~R.~A.~Hazzard for useful discussions.
 This work was supported in part by the Department of Energy grant DE-FG-0291-ER-40608.
 Computational cycles were provided by the facilities of the Yale University Faculty of Arts and Sciences High Performance Computing Center and by the NERSC high performance computing facility at LBL.